“Pre-payment of rent was how kings of England raised money for 500 years. But nobody pre-pays, unless there’s a discount.” – Chris Cook

 The Credit Commons society is progressing a design for commons housing, so we’d especially like to hear from anyone willing and able to contribute to that work.

-We’ll be adding new topic introductions on how UCOs can be used in all sectors – housing commons, energy commons, land commons etc.
+We’ll be adding new topic introductions on how UCOs can be used in all sectors – housing, energy, land, care etc. There are already developments with which you can be involved from the start – housing commons and energy commons.

-Thanks to Dil Green of the Credit Commons Society and Chris Cook of Island Power for information.
+Thanks to Dil Green of Mutual Credit Services and Chris Cook of Island Power for information.

 The specialist(s) below will respond to queries on this topic.
 Please comment in the box at the bottom of the page.